hodgef/simple-keyboard/README.md

 > Simple-keyboard is intended for modern, standards-compliant browsers.
 > Internet Explorer is sadly not one of them, and since its market-share is negligible (~2% for IE11), resources won't be spent in trying to support it.
 >
-> To learn more about the rationale for not supporting IE, check out [this link](https://techcommunity.microsoft.com/t5/Windows-IT-Pro-Blog/The-perils-of-using-Internet-Explorer-as-your-default-browser/ba-p/331732).
+> For more information, check out [this Q&A entry](https://hodgef.com/simple-keyboard/questions-answers/internet-explorer-not-supported/).

 ## Contributing ✅

-PR's and issues are welcome.
+PRs and issues are always welcome.
 Feel free to submit any issues you have at:
 [https://github.com/hodgef/simple-keyboard/issues](https://github.com/hodgef/simple-keyboard/issues)